its-shreya-s/tomato-detection-using-cnn/README.md

-# Tomato detection using CCC
+# Tomato detection using CNN
 The tomato_detection_cnn.ipynb file is used to train a CNN model on the dataset in the tomato.zip file.

 # Dataset